specklesystems/speckle-docs-OLD/user/manager.md

 ![account-onboarding](./img/manager/account-onboarding.gif)

-:::warning Account problems
+:::warning Account Problems

 Having trouble adding an account?
 It's probably the firewall.
-Check our [quick faq guide for possible solutions](/user/FAQs.html#i-cannot-add-an-account-in-speckle-manager)!
+Check our [FAQ  for possible solutions](/user/FAQs.html#i-cannot-add-an-account-in-speckle-manager)!

 :::

-### Adding Accounts manually
+### Adding Accounts Manually

 Using Speckle Manager to handle your accounts and connectors is the recommended way, but if you'd like to do without it a manual flow is also available.